-But yet I never forget the few mili-seconds of joy I experienced while being plummeted by the sea.
-So four years later, after moving from San Diego to Virginia, then Idaho, I was back in Pacific Beach, turning 13 and finishing 7th grade.
-My mother could not stop me now and I had saved up the cash for a board from my morning paper route for the San Diego Union.
-With that I bought a 9’6″ Hansen Mike Doyle pintail, which was the love of my life that summer.
+But yet I never forgot the few milliseconds of joy I experienced while being plummeted by the sea.
+So four years later, after moving from San Diego to Virginia to Idaho, I was back in Pacific Beach, turning 13 and finishing 7th grade.
+My mother could not stop me now and I saved up the cash for a board from my morning paper route for the San Diego Union.
+With that, I bought a 9’6″ Hansen Mike Doyle pintail, which was the love of my life that summer.
 So when school let out during in June of 1970 I threw myself into a summer of surfing with my best friend Neal Unger.
 It was an amazing time: free, pure, and the kind of transformative experience that can change your life.
-Of course I didn’t know that at the time but can say that confidently now looking back from the relative sanity of advanced adulthood.
+Of course, I didn’t know that at the time but can say that confidently now looking back from the relative sanity of advanced adulthood.

 Now in 1970 in Pacific Beach surfing was in full swing and had been for many years.
 Long boards had given way a few years earlier to short boards.
 We rode down to the beach which was 15 blocks from my house, either carrying our boards on our bikes, walking, or the occasional ride from our parents.
 And would spend the entire day there; or at last until the waves were blown out at noon.
 We soon discovered that every beach street had its own crew, each with its own rules, surf stars, pecking order, etc. as we soon learned.
 Although we started at Law St., where most of the experienced surfer hung out — including Skip Frye, the local legend — we soon learned it was a bit too advanced for us and moved down to Diamond St. or the no-mans land in-between but eventually Crystal Pier.